noi-techpark/odh-mentor-otp/README.md

 - Docker
 - Docker-compose
-- Nodejs 10/12.x(only for building the osm.url file if not exists)
+- Nodejs 10/12.x and NPM (only for building the osm.url file if not exists)
+- unzip, git-core, wget

 If you want to run the application using [Docker](https://www.docker.com/), the environment is already set up with all dependencies for you.
 You only have to install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) and follow the instruction in the [dedicated section](#execute-with-docker).